paulchyz/OSA_Kafka_Demo/README.md

 Click "Done" in the top left of the screen to return to the catalog.
 Now click "Create New Item" and select "Dashboard" from the drop-down menu.
 Give your dashboard a name, and provide a description and tags if desired.
 Click "Next".
 Leave CSS blank, and click "Save".
 Click on your new dashboard in the catalog to open it.

 The dasboard tools are at the top right corner of the new dashboard.
 Click the plus icon, then navigate the visualization list and check the box next to "TemperatureChart" or any other visualizations you may have created.
+These may appear on the second page of the list.
 Click "Add Visualizations"  Once added, click the save icon in the dashboard to save the current state of the dashboard for future use.

 ## Next Steps